 What is GDPR?

-In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR) that be effective on May 25, 2018.
+In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR) that will be effective on May 25, 2018.

 The new law applies to all the organizations that process personal data of EU residents, even if you're outside EU.
 These regulations apply to both data controllers and data processors.